zhouyl/flowblade/docs/components/overlay/popover.md

 # Popover

 Popover component for displaying rich content in a popup box relative to a trigger element.
 Popover provides a flexible way to display popovers with support for various placements and widths.
+Perfect for detailed information, forms, and interactive content.

 ## Requirements